pierre-vigier/Perl6-Math-Matrix/README.md

                 2 3 0
                 5 8 7

-Has also an optional, boolean argument named :strict.
+Has also an optional, named boolean argument named :strict.

     $matrix.is-lower-triangular(:!strict);   # asks for matrix is none strict triangular (default)
     $matrix.is-lower-triangular(:strict);    # search for strictly triangular matrix